Bienvenue au cours de Français 5

 This class is conducted solely in the target language, and students are expected to communicate in French at all times with their classmates and with the teacher.
 A variety of texts, literature, newspapers, magazines, podcasts and websites will be used throughout the course.
 Students are strongly encouraged to be active learners and to spend time each day listening and reading French and utilizing the vast array of resources available to them.

 My preferred method of correspondence is by e-mail, and I will try to return all e-mails and phone calls within 24-48 hours, if possible.

 Supplies and materials

-- Lastly, donations of boxes of tissues would be greatly appreciated.
+- Donations of boxes of tissues would be greatly appreciated.
 Merci!

 Homework is assigned daily and written on the board, and students are expected to copy it down at the beginning of the period.
-Quizzes and tests are posted 2 to 4 days in advance on the board.
-I will also send messages and updates via Remind.com.
-In class, students will receive instructions about how to subscribe.
+Quizzes and tests are posted 2 to 4 days in advance on the board and on Canvas.

 Students are assessed in a variety of ways, such as, tests, quizzes, homework, class work, speaking activities and performance in class.
 A point system is used for all grading and the following points are approximate: